-Unique Measure Code(s): CI_RF_TOS_REFRIG_0614 Effective Date: June 2014 End Date: TBD
+Unique Measure Code(s): CI_RF_TOS_REFRIG_0619

-This measure describes the installation of an ENERGY STAR qualified, highefficiency packaged commercial refrigerator intended for food product storage.
+This measure describes the installation of an ENERGY STAR qualified, high-efficiency packaged commercial refrigerator intended for food product storage.
+This measure may involve the removal of an existing inefficient refrigerator from service, prior to failure.

-The baseline condition is a standard-efficiency packaged commercial refrigerator meeting, but not exceeding, federal energy efficiency standards.
+Time of Sale or New Construction: The baseline condition is a standard-efficiency commercial refrigerator meeting, but not exceeding, federal energy efficiency standards.